Researching your customers and competitors

-As you develop an idea you'll need to think about who your customers and competitors are – this is known as your 'market'.
+As you develop an idea you'll need to think about who your customers and competitors are – this your 'market'.

 In particular, you'll need to think about: